-days, there was no Internet access, and for the first time in my life, I was genuinely disconnected from the larger world.
+Post-Yale Plan "Before going to medical school, I would love to spend two years working in marketing in California or with Médecins Sans Frontières in a Spanish-speaking country."
+"In the rural South African township of Zwelethemba where we stayed for ten days, there was no Internet access, and for the first time in my life, I was genuinely disconnected from the larger world.
 The first couple of days were tough, I'm ashamed to say.
-Then, my study abroad group started playing soccer with kids of every kind. in the area, hanging out at each others' Study host homes, and attending local gumboot dancing class in the community center.
-A man named Jazz, who was incredibly Summer Session active in the larger community, taught the classes about this historical dance form and spent so much time making us comfortable in Zwelethemba.
+Then, my study abroad group started playing soccer with kids in the area, hanging out at each others' host homes, and attending local gumboot dancing class in the community center.
+A man named Jazz, who was incredibly active in the larger community, taught the classes about this historical dance form and spent so much time making us comfortable in Zwelethemba.
 One day he gave some of us a walking tour, pointing out structures that have changed since the end of apartheid and how that affected his lived experience.
-We still had classes and homework during that time, but it felt providers so freeing to be fully present in my interactions with my host family, my peers, and community members like Jazz.
-By the end of our stay, I was so grateful to have been forced off the digital grid; I can't imagine having been distracted at all from
+We still had classes and homework during that time, but it felt so freeing to be fully present in my interactions with my host family, my peers, and community members like Jazz.
+By the end of our stay, I was so grateful to have been forced off the digital grid; I can't imagine having been distracted at all from such a remarkable community."
+Grace